-- 17. (1) The Information Commissioner shall be independent of the control, direction or interference of any other person or authority, other than the courts. - (2) The Information Commissioner shall have all powers directly or incidental, including full legal personality, as are necessary to undertake the functions of the office as provided for in this Act. - (3) The Information Commissioner shall have budget autonomy in that the Office of the Information Commissioner shall be treated under an adequate and separate line item in the preparation of the national Budget. - (4) The Information Commissioner shall recruit staff in accordance with open and fair recruitment processes and may for the better discharge of the functions of the office establish provincial or district offices.
+- 17. (1) The Information Commissioner shall be independent of the control, direction or interference of any other person or authority, other than the courts. - (2) The Information Commissioner shall have all powers directly or incidental, including full legal personality, as are necessary to undertake the functions of the office as provided for in this Act. - (3) The Information Commissioner shall have budget autonomy in that the Office of the Information Commissioner shall be treated under an adequate and separate line item in the preparation of the national Budget.

+(4) The Information Commissioner shall recruit staff in accordance with open and fair recruitment processes.